TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 # User Guide {#ethfw_c_ug_top}

-This user guide describes EthFw feature list along with steps to build and run EthFw demo applications.
+This user guide presents the list of features supported by the Ethernet Firmware (EthFw) and describes the steps required to build and run the EthFw demo applications.

-For additional information about EthFw refer to [EthFw Introduction](@ref ethfw_c_ug_switch)
+For additional information about EthFw refer to [EthFw Introduction](@ref ethfw_c_ug_switch).

 [TOC]

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # EthFw Demos {#ethfw_c_ug_ethfw_demos}

-EthFw Demos showcases usage and integration of EthFw to use & configure CPSW9G IP in the Jacinto 7 devices.
-These peripheral/board level sample/demo examples demonstrates the capabilities of the CPSW9G IP features & EthFw stack.

-Listed below are some of the key applications.
+The EthFw demos showcase the integration and usage of the Ethernet Firmware which provides a high-level interface for applications to configure and use the integrated Ethernet switch peripheral (CPSW9G).

+The following sample applications are key to demonstrate the capabilities of the CPSW9G hardware as welll as the EthFw stack.

 Demo                               | Comments
 -----------------------------------|--------------
-L2 Switching | Configures Switch to enable switching between its external ports L2/L3 address based classification | Illustrates traffic steering to A72(linux) and R5F(RTOS) based on L2 header.
-Illustrate with iperf and web server traffic from PC1/PC2
+L2 Switching | Configures CPSW9G switch to enable switching between its external ports L2/L3 address based classification | Illustrates traffic steering to A72 (Linux) and R5F (RTOS) based on Layer-2 Ethernet header. iperf tool and web servers are used to demonstrate traffic steering to/from PCs connected to the switch
-Inter-VLAN Routing (SW)| Showcases Inter-VLAN routing using  lookup and forward operations being done in SW(R5).
-Showcase low-level lookup and forwarding on top of CPSW LLD
+Inter-VLAN Routing (SW) | Showcases inter-VLAN routing using lookup and forward operations being done in SW (R5F).
+It also showcases low-level lookup and forwarding on top of CPSW LLD
-Inter-VLAN Routing (HW)| Illustrates hardware offload support for Inter-VLAN routing.
-Illustrate Line rate routing with no additional impact on R5 CPU load
+Inter-VLAN Routing (HW) | Illustrates hardware offload support for inter-VLAN routing, demonstrating the CPSW9G hardware capabilities to achieve line rate routing without additional impact on R5F CPU load

 ## EthFw Switching & TCP/IP Apps Demo {#ethfw_switching_demo}

-This demo showcases switching capabilities of the J721E integrated Ethernet Switch (CPSW9G) for features like VLAN, Multicast etc. This demo also showcases TI NDK (TCP/IP) integration into EthFw.
-In this demo we showcase usage of HTTP server.
+This demo showcases switching capabilities of the J721E integrated Ethernet Switch (CPSW9G) for features like VLAN, Multicast, etc.  It also demonstrates TI NDK (TCP/IP stack) integration into the EthFw, incorporating a sample HTTP server.

-## Inter-VLAN Routing {#ethfw_intervlan_demo}
+## Inter-VLAN Routing Demo {#ethfw_intervlan_demo}

-This demo illustrates Line-rate Inter-VLAN routing in hardware without any additional load on EthFw core.
+This demo illustrates hardware and software based inter-VLAN routing.
+The hardware inter-VLAN routing makes use of the CPSW9G hardware features which enable line-rate inter-VLAN routing without any additional CPU load on the EthFw core.
+The software inter-VLAN routing is implemented as a fall-back alternative.

-This demo showcases InterVLAN routing capability of CPSW IP along with software fall-back support.
-CPSW ALE classifier feature is used per flow to characterize the route and configure the egress operation.
+The hardware inter-VLAN route demo exercises the CPSW ALE classifier feature, which is used per flow to characterize the route and configure the egress operation.

-Available egress operations
+Available egress operations:
 - Replace Destination (MAC) Address
 - Replace Source (MAC) Address
 - Replace VLAN ID